 9419 Percheron Drive Pasco WA 99301 Home For Sale | $315, 000. | MLS# 256476

 Take a look at this rare find!!
 Rambler with 3-car garage in West Pasco for $315,000.
 Seamless rain gutters, a huge patio, and sidewalk walkways all around make this home ideal for everyone.
 Inside and out has been well cared for.
 Sitting on a large corner lot, storage shelves in a garage will stay.
 The seller is also leaving the refrigerator, washer, and dryer.
 Ready for you to call your own.
 Upgraded interior lighting and ceiling fans.
 Vaulted ceiling in the Living Room.
 RV parking.
 Bay window.
 Please call or text Colleen @ 509.438.9344 for more information.
-THIS HOME IS UNDER CONTRACT BUT ACCEPTING BACKUP OFFERS.
+THIS HOME IS NOW SOLD.

 Tours Best Viewed Full Screen: